Princess0407/Princess0407/README.md

  ```
   ╔══════════════════════════════════════╗
-  ║  ✧  Designation  :  [Your Name]     ║
+  ║  ✧  Designation  :  Priyanka Tiwari  ║
-  ║  ✧  Domain       :  [Your City]     ║
+  ║  ✧  Empire       :  Bangalore        ║
   ║  ✧  Covenant     :  Full-Stack Dev   ║
   ║  ✧  Grimoire     :  Open to collab   ║
-  ║  ✧  Conjuring    :  [What you build]║
   ║  ✧  Hex Code     :  #39FF14          ║
   ╚══════════════════════════════════════╝
 ```

-  Her Highness dwells in the liminal space between **design and engineering** — summoning interfaces from the void, binding logic with intention, and leaving every repository more bewitched than she found it.
+  Her Highness dwells in the liminal space between **design and engineering**, summoning interfaces from the void, binding logic with intention, and leaving every repository more bewitched than she found it.

 We do not write code.
 We **inscribe spells.**